 Jonathan Lorusso, LPTA

-If you’re interested in making an appointment with physical therapy or another one of our providers, get started online by clicking the “Request Appointment” button below or by calling (757) 596-1900.
+Make an appointment with our PT Team or another OSC provider by clicking the “Request Appointment” button below or by calling (757) 596-1900.